NCEAS/eml/docs/eml-semantic-annotation-primer.md

 Finally, it is worth noting that one's choice of which Ontologies to use is important.
 Within the Ecological and Environmental sciences, there are several highly-recommended vocabularies, including those from the OBO Foundry (e.g. ChEBI, EnvO), as well as SIO.
 Specifically for annotating scientific measurements, the Arctic Data Center and DataONE are developing an Ontology for Ecosystem Measurements, ECSO.
 We have used all these in the examples.

-**Q: Are there tools are available to help data managers select subjects, predicates, and objects to annotate with?**
+**Q: Are there tools available to help data managers select subjects, predicates, and objects to annotate with?**

 A: Yes, tools are being built to assist with the semantic annotation of EML documents, within the DataONE and Arctic Data Center data repository projects, and others.